leenathomas01/Research-index/docs/00_orientation.md

 > If the reasoning path can be reconstructed and defended step-by-step, the thinking is owned.

-AI functioned here as instrumentation — not origin.
+AI functioned here as instrumentation - not origin.

+> It’s a bit like pottery.
+> I still bought the clay.
+> I still chose the shape.
+> But the refined, textured, layered, vividly painted, polished, end result?
+> That may have taken much longer to exist - and perhaps never this fully - without this.

+_These repositories are artifacts of sustained architectural inquiry conducted in fragmented time - documented rigorously to prevent insight loss._